 Sweden pays particular attention to gender equality and environmental protection in its nutrition interventions

-Within Swedish ODA, nutrition is considered as a determinant of health; on its own, nutrition is not among the priorities of Swedish development assistance.
-Sweden does not have its own sectoral strategy and is rarely integrated as a priority within country strategies (see boxes for list of countries).
+Within Swedish international development policy, nutrition is considered a determinant of health; on its own, nutrition is not among the priorities of Swedish official development assistance (ODA).
+Sweden does not have its own sectoral strategy and nutrition is rarely integrated as a priority within country strategies (see boxes for list of countries).